0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/sequencer-flow-egp.md

     \end{aligned}
     $$

-    Observe that the transaction cost is way higher than the RPC-estimated one of $126,000$ even when the L1 gas price has decreased from 21 to 20 due to a huge increase in gas.
+    Observe that the transaction cost is much higher than the RPC-estimation of $126,000$, even when the L1 gas price has decreased from 21 to 20 due to a huge increase in gas.

 5. Observe that there is a significant deviation between both effective gas prices: